 For many moms, it can feel empowering to have natural herbal remedies to turn to while navigating this delicate recovery period.
 Keep reading to read what herbs I suggest as a Naturopath to my patients during their postpartum period.

 Three herbs to support postpartum recovery

-Passionflower is one of my favorite herbs to use in the postpartum period especially if anxiety is associated with difficulty falling or staying asleep.
+Passion Flower is one of my favorite herbs postpartum, especially if anxiety is associated with difficulty falling or staying asleep.

 It works via the hypothalamic-pituitary-adrenal axis (HPA-axis) to help modulate the stress hormone that the body produces.

 Ashwagandha is my favorite herb for postpartum women because it helps to support normal energy and works well for regulating postpartum anxiety and depression.

 Dr. Emily Lesnak is a naturopathic physician at West Seattle Natural Medicine, focusing on pediatrics, natural fertility, and postpartum care.
 She is a graduate of Bastyr University, where she completed three years of residency and has been in private practice for five years.
 She has also been named as Seattle Met Top Doctor for three consecutive years.